-i.
+.
 Grading Format:

-i.
-A = 90 - 100% B = 80 - 89% C = 70 - 79% D = 60 - 69% F = 0 - 59% j.
+A = 90 - 100%, B = 80 - 89%, C = 70 - 79%, D = 60 - 69%, F = 0 - 59%

+.
 Miscellaneous:

-- i.
-There will be no phones, pagers, PDA's, or electronic devices of any nature allowed during testing. - ii.
-All electronic devices, including cell phones and computers, must be turned off during class unless you have received instructor permission prior to class.
+- There will be no phones, pagers, PDA's, or electronic devices of any nature allowed during testing. - ii.
+All electronic devices, including cell phones and personal computers, must be turned off during class unless you have received instructor permission prior to class to use the device for Course Related Tasks.
 Any student that violates the above will receive a "0" for that day and be asked to leave with an absence. - iii.
 Using phones or text messaging during class will result in immediate dismissal from the class and result in an unexcused absence for that class period.
-If you must take a call or read/ answer a text message please leave the classroom, as making/taking calls and text messaging during class is distracting to the instructor and other students.
+If you must take a call or read/answer a text message please leave the classroom, as making/taking calls and text messaging during class is distracting to the instructor and other students.
 Leaving class repeatedly to make/take calls or text messages will result in a loss of professionalism points. - iv.
-I expect: students to be on time, awake & attentive, respectful, and complete the assignments and readings on-time. - v.
-The student can expect: class to start and end on-time, proper time to prepare for tests and complete assignments, and to be treated with respect. - vi.
-Late Policy: All materials to be turned in (projects, assignments, etc) are due at the beginning of class on the due date.
-Any assignment or homework received after the class period on the due date will be penalized by a reduction in the student's Professionalism grade.
+I expect students to: be on time, be awake & attentive, be respectful, and complete the assignments and readings on-time. - v.
+The student can expect: class to start and end on-time, proper time to prepare for tests and complete assignments, and to be treated with respect.